Barack-Liu/Web-Searching/MySQL/README.md

 ```
 I set the related topics of each document as 3 and the final matrix of the whole data is stored in ./relation.txt.

+## Gensim
+Gensim is a robust open-source vector space modeling and topic modeling toolkit implemented in Python.
+It aims to handle text collections,using data streaming and efficient incremental algorithms.import gensim and create a small corpus of